 Sincerely, Harriet (changed from working title Thimble) is a quiet middle grade graphic novel about the power of storytelling slated for release by Lerner Publishing’s Graphic Universe imprint on May 7th, 2019.

-Harriet Flores, a twelve-year-old only child, finds herself alone, bored, and stuck at her family’s new apartment after a move from rural Indiana to Chicago.
+Harriet Flores, a thirteen-year-old only child, finds herself alone, bored, and stuck at her family’s new apartment after a move from rural Indiana to Chicago.
 While learning how to manage the change of scenery, a one-sided pen-pal situation, and a health issue she’s trying not to think about, Harriet uses her imagination to deal—for better and for worse.
 She creates a more vivid world inside the apartment by deciding that the place is haunted, the mailman is up to something, and her elderly landlady has stored a dark secret on the unoccupied top floor.
 Only after Harriet forms a bond with the landlady, a retired librarian named Pearl, does she begin to truly understand the power of storytelling.
 But maybe she wasn’t wrong about something being trapped upstairs…

 Early visual development and sample artwork: